membranehq/ai-agent-example/README.md

 ## Integration App AI Agent Example

-This is an example of an AI agent that uses the Integration App to provide integration capabilities to users via tools.
+This is an example of an AI agent that uses the Integration App MCP server.
+Rather than providing all tools to LLM at once, it provides a small number of tools based on the user's query.

+For a similar example where all tools are provided to LLM at once, see [ai-agent](https://github.com/integration-app/ai-agent).

 ### Prerequisites 🛠️